-- To you, O LORD, I lift up my soul. - O my God, in you I trust; let me not be put to shame; let not my enemies exult over me. - I Indeed, none who wait for you shall be put to shame; they shall be ashamed who are wantonly treacherous.
+- L 1To you, O LORD, I lift up my soul. - 2O my God, in you I trust; let me not be put to shame; let not my enemies exult over me.

-- Make me to know your ways, O LORD; teach me your paths. - L Lead me in your truth and teach me, for you are the God of my salvation; for you I wait all the day long. - Remember your mercy, O LORD, and your steadfast love, for they have been from of old. - Remember not the sins of my youth or my transgressions; according to your steadfast love remember me, for the sake of your goodness, O LORD! - Good and upright is the LORD; therefore he instructs sinners in the way. - He leads the humble in what is right, and teaches the humble his way. - All the paths of the LORD are steadfast love and faithfulness, for those who keep his covenant and his testimonies.
+- 3Indeed, none who wait for you shall be put to shame; they shall be ashamed who are wantonly treacherous.
+4Make me to know your ways, O LORD; teach me your paths.
+C 5Lead me in your truth and teach me, for you are the God of my salvation; for you I wait all the day long.
+6Remember your mercy, O LORD, and your steadfast love, for they have been from of old.
+C 7Remember not the sins of my youth or my transgressions; according to your steadfast love remember me, for the sake of your goodness, O LORD!
+8Good and upright is the LORD; therefore he instructs sinners in the way.
+C 9He leads the humble in what is right, and teaches the humble his way.
+C 10All the paths of the LORD are steadfast love and faithfulness, for those who keep his covenant and his testimonies.
+James 1:12-18 12Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.
+13Let no one say when he is tempted, "I am being tempted by God," for God cannot be tempted with evil, and he himself tempts no one.
+14But each person is tempted when he is lured and enticed by his own desire.
+15Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.
+16Do not be deceived, my beloved brothers.
+17Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
+18Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures.
+This is the Word of the Lord.
+C Thanks be to God.
+Verse of the Day: Joel 2:13; Ephesians 6:11 Return to the Lord your God, for he is gracious and merciful, slow to anger, and abounding in steadfast Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
+C - Mark 1:9-15 - L The Holy Gospel according to St. Mark, the 1st chapter. - C Glory to You, O Lord.

-James 1:12-18

-Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.
-Let no one say when he is tempted, "I am being tempted by God," for God cannot be tempted with evil, and he himself tempts no one.
-But each person is tempted when he is lured and enticed by his own desire.
-Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.

-Do not be deceived, my beloved brothers.
-Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
-Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures.

-- L This is the Word of the Lord. - C Thanks be to God.

-- Return to the Lord your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love; - Q Put on the whole armor of God, that you may be able to stand against the schemes of the devil.

-Mark 1:9-15

-- L The Holy Gospel according to St. Mark, the 1st chapter. - C Glory to You, O Lord.

-In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
-And when he came up out of the water, immediately he saw the heavens opening and the Spirit descending on him like a dove.
-And a voice came from heaven, "You are my beloved Son; with you I am well pleased."
+9In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
+10And when he came up out of the water, immediately he saw the heavens opening and the Spirit descending on him like a dove.
+11And a voice came from heaven, "You are my beloved Son; with you I am well pleased."

-The Spirit immediately drove him out into the wilderness.
-And he was in the wilderness forty days, being tempted by Satan.
+12The Spirit immediately drove him out into the wilderness.
+13And he was in the wilderness forty days, being tempted by Satan.
 And he was with the wild animals, and the angels were ministering to him.

-Now after John was arrested, Jesus came into Galilee, proclaiming the gospel of God, and saying, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel."
+14Now after John was arrested, Jesus came into Galilee, proclaiming the gospel of God, 15and saying, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel."